wolverineks/edge-react-hooks/README.md

 ### Async Properties (e.g. 'useLocalUsers')

-An async property is data that is available through an async function, but which is eagerly loaded.
+An async property is data that is available through an async function, but which is automatically loaded.

 ```typescript
 const { loginMessages, pending, error } = useLoginMessages(context)